OmgImAlexis/upcast/README.md

 upcast.to(['f', 'o', 'o'], 'string'); // 'foo'
 ```

+You can use [type aliases](#type-aliases) with this function.
 The examples below illustrate the way types are converted.

 #### Converting to an array